yash-kantharia/Hackathon--The-Marauders/README.md

 # Hackathon--The-Marauders
 Webhook endpoint which ETLs incoming  data to CleverTap Ingestion API.
+Webhooks at CleverTap enable you to extract data to your server on a defined segment.
+This data can then be used to make event or user profile updates across any CleverTap account, using API.
+This makes data transfer and upload feasible and can be achieved in real-time.

 Steps:
 Design & create a working Webhook Endpoint.